Differences for Synergy .NET

 Synergy windowing API

 The UNIX-compatible (non-mouse) functionality of the Synergy windowing API is fully supported for the .NET Framework on Windows.
-(This API is not supported for Mono development or .NET Core.)
+(This API is not supported for .NET Core.)
 You can set the SYN_RESIZE_SCALE environment variable to 1 to make the application window resizable and maximizable.

 Synergy socket API and HTTP document transport API